LouisWW/criminal_network_analysis/src/results/video/README.md

 # Visualisation

 The population is created based on 3 different methods (preferential/random/small-world).
 Thereby, the base network/criminal network is preserved; the links between criminals are not modified.
-Only links to honest and lone actors are created.
+Only links to honests and lone actors are created.

     Visualising the preferential attachment
 ![Alt Text](preferential.gif)